 They’re back with more insight, more honesty and more experience.
 Ladies and gentlemen, a round of applause for the return of Just Jinjer.

 What was it like reuniting as a creative unit after such a long time apart?

-We may have been busy with our individual goals and lives for the last few years since returning from our 6 year stint in USA but we were never really apart or absent in each other’s lives.
+We may have been busy with our individual goals and lives for the last few years since returning from our 6-year stint in the USA but we were never really apart or absent in each other’s lives.
 Coming together as a unified creative force for this album, was inspiring and euphoric and made us remember why we started doing it all in the first place.

 Few artists achieve the level of international exposure you have.
 What has the highlight of the band’s illustrious journey thus far been?

 We have had a charmed career with many profound highlights.
 Picking one would be extremely hard!
 Without diminishing the countless other important moments, I’d have to say performing with U2 ranks up there!

 The new album is almost here – what can we expect?

 We hope that the people who hear this album, whether they are already fans or yet to be fans, will feel a real emotional connection and have an inspired response to these songs.
 The sound is arguably the freshest of our career, thus far, and we couldn’t be prouder!